How to Start Your Journey To Zero Waste – Part Two

 Achieving zero waste will impact every facet of your business, from product design, choice of manufacturing processes, logistics and supply chain decisions through to waste and recycling management.

-Check out the first article in our Journey to Zero Waste series for a step-by-step overview of how to implement these strategies.
+Check out the first article in our Journey to Zero Waste series for a step-by-step overview of how to implement these strategies (click here).

 In addition to a reduction in waste disposal costs, zero waste strategies can generate revenue from reselling recyclables.
-This can reduce your organization’s carbon footprint and ultimately improve your corporate social responsibility (CSR) credentials.
+This can reduce your organization’s carbon footprint and ultimately improve your ESG goals.

 The process can be complex, and sometimes requires an initial financial outlay, but when implemented holistically, the benefits of zero waste – for the environment as well as your company’s balance sheet –will outweigh the costs.